-Most of us love to buy new clothes, but not so many of us can afford to all the time, so we’ve put together some fantastic ways for you to revamp your wardrobe for next to nothing.
-Try some neutral shopping so that you don’t actually have to spend any money but still get some new clothes, or get hold of some dye for a completely new look.
-We’ve also made life easier and found some fantastic websites that will save you time and money.
+Most of us love to buy new clothes, but not so many of us can afford to all the time.
+With that in mind, we’ve put together some fantastic ways for you to revamp your wardrobe for next to nothing.

 - Neutral shopping means free shopping